paladin-t/b8/docs/manual.md

 ### Comment

 A comment is a user readable explanation or annotation in source code.
 They are added with the purpose of making source code easier for humans to understand, and are ignored by compilers and interpreters.
 BASIC8 supports traditional single line comments begin with `REM` statements, which stands for "REMark", and single quotation marks `'` as shortcut.
 All text from a comment mark till the end of line are ignored.
-Besides, BASIC8 supports a form of multiline comments, begins with `'[` and ends with `']`, all text between them are ignored.
+Besides, BASIC8 supports a form of multiline comments, begins with `'[` and ends with `']`, all text between them are ignored for computing.

 ### Arithmetic and relational operations